Finding the Right Community for Your Small Business

 Balance attraction, nurture, and conversion content

-Trust and relationships are built in the middle and that’s where long-term growth happens.
+Trust and relationships are built in the middle, where long-term growth happens.

 Start With My Free Email Community

-If you’re curious about community but not ready to commit to a group just yet, this is a great place to start.
+If you’re curious about community but not ready to commit to a group, this is a great place to start.
+I send:

 Practical small business support